Top 10 Nanotechnology Innovations

-The top nanotechnology innovations that feature in this article are the ten most viewed nanotechnologies published on IN-PART since the platform launched in 2014.
-By taking this view, we see these innovations to be be an indicator of the technical systems and applications of nanotechnology that are most appealing to our community of R&D professionals.
+The top nanotechnology innovations that feature in this article are the ten most viewed nanotechnologies published on IN-PART between 2014 and 2017.
+By taking this view, we see these innovations to be an indicator of the technical systems and applications of nanotechnology that are most appealing to our community of R&D professionals.

 Each of these innovations has been published by a research institute on IN-PART’s matchmaking platform for university-industry collaboration with a view to finding external partners for co-development and commercialisation.
-Through the links below you can read the full, non-confidential, article.
+After creating a free account, through the links below you can read the full, non-confidential, article.
 If the opportunity is relevant to your research interests, you can submit technical questions or a request for an informal introduction to the university.

 1. Printing customised cross-regional properties